DonSutherland95/myPortfolioUrl/README.md

-Hi southwest, mu url was invalid o the company site for some reason.
-This is my portolio url https://elated-cori-eae96b.netlify.app/
+Hi southwest, my URL was invalid on the company site for some reason.
+This is my portfolio url https://elated-cori-eae96b.netlify.app/